 A non-profit consortium of over 300 law libraries, based in Kaneohe, Hawaii, that preserves important historical legal publications from all world regions through microfilm and digital reformatting, and archives print source materials.
 The consortium is the publisher of the LLMC-Digital database.

-LexisNexis is a commercial provider of legal, business, and risk management research and data products.
-The Center for Research Libraries profiled LexisNexis in 2006, the full profile can be found here: https://www.crl.edu/sites/default/files/d6/attachments/pages/LexisNexisprofile.pdf.
+LexisNexis is a commercial provider of legal, business, and risk management research and data products, founded in 1973.
+Now a subsidiary of the publicly traded RELX Group, a British multinational information and analytics company headquartered in London, LexisNexis Legal & Professional is based in New York with offices worldwide.
+The Center for Research Libraries profiled LexisNexis in 2006; the full profile can be found at: https://www.crl.edu/sites/default/files/d6/attachments/pages/LexisNexisprofile.pdf.

 While CRL makes every effort to verify statements made herein, the opinions expressed and evaluative information provided here represent the considered viewpoints of individual librarians and specialists at CRL and in the CRL community.
 They do not necessarily reflect the views of CRL management, its board, and/or its officers.